zhou-lab/Spatial-DMT-2024/README.md

 Descriptions:

-(1) Setup of Directories and Files.
-This automates the generation of directories to hold each sample's raw and processed data.
+(1) Setup of directories and files: Automates the generation of directories to hold each sample's raw and processed data.

 (2)`filter_primer`: Uses bbduk to eliminate sequences containing primers from the reads.